 Josh Storms was named Florida State’s director of strength and conditioning on Dec.
 28, 2019 and enters his third season with the program in 2022.

 Storms earned Master Strength and Conditioning Coach distinction, the highest honor given in the strength and conditioning coaches profession, by the Collegiate Strength and Conditioning Coaches Association (CSCCa) in 2018.
 Certified through both the CSCCa and National Strength and Conditioning Association, he was the strength coach for Memphis football from 2016-19 after working with football for 11 years on the sports performance staff at Arizona State.

-Storms has worked with Mike Norvell each of his six seasons as a head coach, playing an integral role in the development and continued rise of Memphis’ football program.
+Storms has worked with Mike Norvell each of his seven seasons as a head coach, playing an integral role in the development and continued rise of Memphis’ football program.
 In their four years together at Memphis, the Tigers compiled a 38-15 overall record and in 2019 earned the program’s first outright conference championship since 1969.
 Storms’ strength program helped lay the foundation for Norvell to put together a 14-3 career record in November with at one point a streak of 13 straight victories in the final month of the regular season.

 Memphis was one of three FBS teams, along with Ohio State and Oklahoma, to rank in the top-15 nationally in scoring offense every year from 2016-19.
 The Tigers also shined on special teams, with an NCAA-best 11 kickoff return touchdowns from 2016-19, and wreaked havoc on defense, forcing 100 total takeaways and averaging 6.8 tackles for loss per game during that span.

 Storms spent 2005-15 at Arizona State, including his last four years when Norvell was the Sun Devils’ offensive coordinator.
 Storms helped develop student-athletes who participated in a school-record five straight bowl games covering his final five seasons in Tempe.